nf-core/rnaseq/README.md

 ### Documentation

-The nf-core/rnaseq pipeline comes with documentation about the pipeline which you can read at [https://nf-co.re/rnaseq](https://nf-co.re/rnaseq) or find in the [`docs/` directory](docs).
+The nf-core/rnaseq pipeline comes with documentation about the pipeline which you can read on the [nf-core website](https://nf-co.re/rnaseq) or find in the [`docs/` directory](docs).

 ### Credits